davidssmith/RawArray.jl/README.md

 Now you can call `raread` and `rawrite` for Julia objects of type `Array{T,N}`.

-A test file called `runtests.jl` has been included, as well as a demo RA file in `examples/test.ra`.
+A test file called `test/runtests.jl` has been included, as well as a demo RA file in `examples/test.ra`.
 You can test the code on your machine at the command line by running `julia runtests.jl`.
 If the tests pass, you'll get a message saying so.

 Notice the Julia version also contains a `raquery()` function that produces a YAML dump of the file header.